-- Alternate Continuity - The entry for this trope on the main page has and can be interpreted in several ways: some say Nasu means that 'the chances are just infitismally low', while others interpret it as in 'it's impossible."
+- Alternate Continuity: The entry for this trope on the main page has and can be interpreted in several ways: some say Nasu means that 'the chances are just infinitesimally low', while others interpret it as in "it's impossible."
 It's still part of The Verse, at any rate.

 - They mostly revolve around Type Moon fandom in-jokes and references to similarly surreal sections in other Type Moon works.
 For example, the yellow-and-green mushroom is Kinoko Nasu's avatar.
 Other non-KnK characters include super-deformed versions of Fate/Stay Night characters as well as Neko-Arc (who is super-deformed already).
 The stop-motion for the last movie pans out to show the figures of several other popular Type-Moon characters in the audience (Sacchin's on the bottom-right)